 Godaisan Area

-The small mountain Godaisan east of Kōchi’s city centre packs several sights worth visiting.
+The small Godaisan Hill east of Kōchi’s city centre is also worth checking out.
 You can get there by taking one of the My-Yu sightseeing buses (see How to get around section below).
-There’s an excellent viewpoint offering fantastic vistas over the city and the harbour area down to the Pacific Ocean.
-You can enjoy the views from a platform or from a café while sipping a drink.

 Chikurin-Ji Temple

-One of the 88 temples on the Henro Pilgrimage, Chikurin-Ji features several fantastic buildings set in beautiful gardens.
-You can walk around the grounds and appreciate the shrines, five-storied pagoda and countless statues of Jizō, protector of Children in Japanese Buddhism.
+Chikurin-Ji is one of the 88 temples on the Henro Pilgrimage and has several pretty shrines, a five-storied pagoda and countless statues of Jizō, the protective spirit of Children in Japanese Buddhism.
+They all sit in beautiful wooded surroundings.

-Don’t miss the treasure house, which is especially worth visiting for its wonderful little garden, although there are also some interesting statues and scrolls on display inside.
-The entrance fee to the treasure house is 400¥, while the rest of the temple area can be visited for free.
+We also really liked the treasure house, which has a beautiful little garden, and some interesting statues and historic scrolls inside.
+The entrance fee to the treasure house is 400¥, but the rest of the temple area can be visited for free.

 Makino Botanical Garden

-This large Botanical Garden is named after local Botanist Dr. Makino Tomitaro and is a wonderful place to stroll around for a few hours.
-There are a couple of greenhouses featuring exotic plants from various climate zones as well as giant lotus leaves.
+This large Botanical Garden, which is named after local Botanist Dr. Makino Tomitaro, is a wonderful place to stroll around for a few hours.
+There are a couple of greenhouses with exotic plants from different climate zones and some giant lotus leaves.

 Suburbs of Kōchi

-We even learned to make washi yourself in the museum’s workshop.
-It’s an interesting glimpse into this part of local culture, plus you get to take home the postcards you made.
-If you decide to go for the workshop, I suggest you do it before checking out the exhibition, as the paper takes about 30 minutes to dry.
+We even learned to make washi ourselves in the museum’s workshop, which was enlightening (plus, we got to take home the postcards we made).
+If you decide to go for the workshop, it’s best to do it before checking out the exhibition, as the paper takes about 30 minutes to dry.

-The entrance fee is 500¥, the paper-making workshop an additional 400¥.
+You can check the current opening times and entrance fees here.
 To get there, take the JR train to Ino Station, then follow the big road in front of the station west for about 10 mins.

 Sakamoto Ryoma Museum

-If you haven’t had your fill of local hero Sakamoto Ryōma yet, this museum on a hill behind Katsura-hama beach details both his life as well as the turbulent time period leading up to Japan’s opening to the west with the Meiji Restoration in 1867.
+If you still want to know more about local hero Sakamoto Ryōma, this museum on a hill behind Katsura-hama beach does a great job teaching about both his life and the turbulent time period leading up to Japan’s opening to the west with the Meiji Restoration in 1867.

-One of the more lurid exhibits is a still bloody partition screen from Ōmiya Inn in Kyoto, where Ryōma was assassinated.
-There’s also a letter of excuse to his wife after a night of drunken debauchery.
+One of the more macabre exhibits we’ve come across is a still bloody partition screen from Ōmiya Inn in Kyoto, where Ryōma was assassinated.
+We also liked the letter of excuse Ryōma had written to his wife after a night of drunken debauchery.
 I guess national heroes can be human, too.

-The entrance fee is 500¥ and there’s a stop of the My-Yo sightseeing bus right in front of the museum.
+There’s a stop of the My-Yo sightseeing bus right in front of the museum.
+You can check the current opening times and prices here.

 Practicalities